-- of, pertaining to, involving, or near the anus.
+of, relating to, involving, or near the anus: anal cancer.

 - relating to a stage of psychosexual development during which the child's interest is concentrated on the anal region and excremental functions

 - designating personality traits in the adult, such as orderliness, meanness, stubbornness, etc, due to fixation at the anal stage of developmentCompare genital (def.
 2), oral (def.
 7), phallic (def.
 2)